 The Word of God is not merely read during the liturgy.
 It is proclaimed, yet not with theatrical show.
 Effective proclamation involves the delivery of the message with clarity, conviction and appropriate pace.
 It demands the ability to evoke faith in others by demonstrating one's own faith.
 Proclamation is a special ministry which presupposes faith.
 It also rouses faith in those who hear the Word proclaimed.

 Any baptized Catholic can be a Reader.
-You should have received your Confirmation, be a registered parishioner, and regularly attend Mass St. Boniface Parish or St Meinrad Parish.
+You should have received your Confirmation, be a registered parishioner, and regularly attend Mass at St. Boniface Parish or St. Meinrad Parish.

 Depending on what Mass you read, it can be as often as twice a month or as little as once every couple of months.